Sakrafux/leetcode/problems/2106-maximum-fruits-harvested-after-at-most-k-steps/README.md

 - <code>position<sub>i-1</sub> < position<sub>i</sub></code> for any <code>i > 0</code>(**0-indexed** )
 - <code>1 <= amount<sub>i</sub> <= 10^4</code>
 - <code>0 <= k <= 2 \* 10^5</code>

+## Solution

+The most elegant solution for this problem uses a sliding window.
+Since the fruits are already sorted ascending by their position, we can continually move rightwards, while catching up from the left side if we are covering too much distance.
+The rightwards expansion adds the number of fruit, while the left-side shrinking removes them.
+In the worst case of no close enough fruits, we add and remove all elements resulting in sum 0.
+For each window we calculate its distance by the minimum of either going left or right first.
+Since this uses a sliding window and we only traverse the array once, this has time complexity `O(n)`.

+Another solution would be to use maps and prefix sums.
+The prefix sum arrays capture the sum of fruits of moving a given number of steps in a direction (i.e. 2 prefix sum arrays, left and right).
+The result is then trying all combinations of both prefix sums by moving a number of steps in one direction and the remaining in the other.
+While this technically also has time complexity `O(n)`, the fixed time operations involved in this are much more numerous thus leading to higher runtime than the sliding window approach.